-purpose of improving the long term performance of the insulators.
+Each of these technical advances had primarily the purpose of improving the long term performance of the insulators.

-More than 350 million units in successful service at all voltages up to 800 kV AC and 500 kV DC in more than one hundred and twenty countries are operating in different and extreme climatic conditions [1, 2].
+More than 350 million SEDIVER - ELECTROVIDRO units in successful service at all voltages up to 800 kV AC and 500 kV DC in more than one hundred and twenty countries are operating in different and extreme climatic conditions.

-For example, now, 3 out of every 4 insulators in service on both 800 kV AC and DC UHV transmission networks built in the last twenty years are toughened glass insulators developed in FRANCE.
+For example, now, 3 out of every 4 insulators in service on both 800 kV AC and DC UHV transmission networks built in the last twenty years are toughened glass insulators developed by SEDIVER - ELECTROVIDRO.

-This report will explain why the quality of the glass, the glass toughening process, the insulator design and quality control are the fundamental elements of the improvement of the quality of insulators, and show the practical advantages which result from the studies made by SEDIVER in France.
+This report will explain why the quality of the glass, the glass toughening process, the insulator design and quality control are the fundamental elements of the improvement of the quality of insulators, and show the practical advantages which result from the studies made by SEDIVER.

-Figure 1 - 800 kV AC line (VENEZUELA)
+Fig 1 - 800 kV AC line (VENEZUELA)

-Figure 2 -600 kV DC line (BRAZIL)
+Fig. 2 - 600 kV DC line (BRAZIL)

-2. The major interests of the toughened glass insulators developed in FRANCE:
+2. The major interests of the toughened glass SEDIVER ELECTROVIDRO insulator

-2.1.
-Long term performance and reliability:
+2.1 Long term performance and reliability: